andreschaffer/logging-guidelines/README.md

 * Asynchronous code flows.
 They may be hard to follow, and if there is not enough logging from within them, you may want to add logging callbacks.

 ## Closing
+You probably don't need more than these.
-These are general guidelines and hopefully will bring you some value.
-Adjust to your context, and know when to break the rules!
+It's important to be intentional working with logs, and I hope these general guidelines will bring you some value, but as always, adjust to your context, and know when to break the rules!

 # Contributing
 If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).